SimonGenin/hadron-docs/docs/packages/routing.md

 };
 ```

-`request` and `dependencies` are identical as for request callback, only difference are extended result types:
+The `request` and `dependencies` are the same as in the route callback.
+As for the return value, the only difference are the extended result types:

 ---

 #### responseSpec

-Same as in request callback, it sends response immediately.
+Same as in the route callback, it sends a response immediately.

 #### partialResponseSpec

-You can set partial response specification with headers or status (or both) by specifying returned object type property as `PARTIAL_RESPONSE`, for example:
+You can set a partial response specification with headers or status (or both) by setting the returned object's type property as `PARTIAL_RESPONSE`, for example:

 ```javascript
 const myHadronMiddleware = (request, dependencies) = {